 How To Buy Tokyo Disney Tickets

 Theme park tickets at Tokyo Disney are different from those in the US parks.
 The two biggest differences are how Tokyo Disney does park hopping and the cost of the tickets.
 There is also the question of do you purchase the tickets online in advance or get them once you arrive at Tokyo Disney?
-This post covers all of these items and more.
+This post covers all of these items and more, as we provide all the information you’ll need to know how to buy Tokyo Disney tickets.
 When we took our first trip to Tokyo Disney, we did not spend a lot of time looking into the park tickets.
 Luckily we were going for 7 days during a not busy time of year.
 We hope the information below can help you make an informed decision for your visit to Tokyo Disney.

 No Park Hopping On Days 1 and 2